CERRE think tank Logo

 Sally Broughton Micova

-Sally Broughton Micova is a CERRE Academic Co-Director and a Lecturer in Communications Policy and Politics at the University of East Anglia (UEA).
+Sally Broughton Micova is a CERRE Academic Co-Director and an Associate Professor in Communications Policy and Politics at the University of East Anglia (UEA).
 She is also a member of UEA’s Centre for Competition Policy.

 Her research focuses on media and communications policy in Europe.